 Apple is dedicated to developing technology that is usable by and accessible to everyone, including people with disabilities.
 If you are unable to take an Apple Certification exam, either using standard testing equipment or within the standard exam duration, the Apple Certification program is committed to making all reasonable efforts to accommodate you.
 Please contact an AATP at least 14 days in advance of your test date.
 Additional information about special accommodations can be viewed in the Program Policies document at http://www.apple.com/legal/certification/

 Exams typically cost US$65-US$200 but are priced according to currency values in specific countries and regions.
 Certification exam prices are subject to change.
 In some countries and regions, additional taxes may apply.
 Beta exams are free.
-Contact your selected AATC for exact pricing.
+Contact your selected AATP for exact pricing.

 Here is some general information about exam scoring:

 There are several important pieces of information on the score report:

 The score report indicates the time that a candidate finished the exam.
 A candidate must wait seven 24-hour periods after completing an exam before they are eligible to retake an exam.
 Please note, Pearson VUE uses Greenwich Mean Time to indicate the exam start and end time, so you may need to adjust to determine the actual end time in your time zone.

 Some exams include questions that are worth more than one point as they ask students to select more than one option.
 So while a score could indicate that a student earned 52 out of 64, the exam might only include 60 questions.
 A student had the potential to get 64 answers correct, not 64 questions correct.

 If you fail a recertification exam, the score report will include information on how you can retake the exam, if you are eligible.
 If you took the exam in a proctored setting, you should contact an AATP to reschedule.